thanhson1085/flask-webhdfs/README.md

 This source code is a simple example the way how to upload image and save it to HDFS.
-This program will connect HDFS via webhdfs
+This program will connect HDFS via webhdfs.
 Actually, it is easier than you think.
 The most dificulty is preparing environment to test your source code

 ### PREREQUISITE: